robinschreiner/www.robin-schreiner.de/content/thoughts/2023-10-06-building-trust-in-usability-testings.md

 1. **Warm Welcome**: We start the session with a friendly welcome, appreciating their willingness to participate.
 A positive tone always goes a long way.
 2. **Provide Guidance**: We explain what's going to happen, the tasks they'll do, and any specific scenarios.
 We're there to guide them and answer questions.
 3. **Encourage Openness**: We want them to feel comfortable sharing their thoughts openly.
 We stress that there are no right or wrong answers, and their opinions and personal experiences are gold.
 4. **Active Listening**: We listen actively, showing that we value what they say.
-Whether it's praise or criticism, we acknowledge and respect their input and either encurage them to continue trought open questions or guide them in another direction using closed questions.
+Whether it's praise or criticism, we acknowledge and respect their input.
+5. **Facilitate the Discussion:** During the session, we have two big tools.
+First, encourage participants to share their thoughts by asking open questions.
+Second, use closed questions to guide them in a specific direction.

 ## **After the Testing Session**

 We don't just say goodbye and forget.
 It all begins with a simple 'thank you' to my participants.
 I want them to know how much we appreciate their valuable insights.
 And if we can, we share with them how their ideas and feedback actually enabled improvments.
 Build a relationship.
 Make them feel like rock stars!

 But here's the really cool part - when we build these trusty relationships, participants are more likely to contribute again in the future.
 Plus, they become our advocates and tell their colleagues or partners about their experience.
-So, it keeps things rolling smoothly and makes it easier to onboard and recruit others for future interviews, creating a positive cycle of trust and engagement.
+This helps everything run smoothly and makes it simpler to bring in new people for future interviews.
+It creates a good cycle of trust and involvement.